GPU-accelerated Effective Hamiltonian Calculator: Conclusion

-Other techniques for effective Hamiltonian calculations may be added to the package in the future, including higher-order Magnus expansions and techniques to handle time-dependent Hamiltonians using iterative SWT.
+Other techniques for effective Hamiltonian calculations may be added to the package in the future, including higher-order Magnus expansions and techniques to handle time-dependent Hamiltonians using iterative SWTs.
 An analytical extension of NPAD to time-dependent system, called recursive DRAG, has been recently used to suppress coherent errors for the cross-resonance gate in transmons \cite{Li2023}.
-Additionally, other matrix library backends may be added.
-Automatic differentiation (implemented using libraries like Pytorch or JAX) can enable use of qCH\textsubscript{eff} alongside GPU-accelerated optimization, or deep learning.
+Other matrix library backends may also be added: automatic differentiation (implemented using libraries like Pytorch or JAX) can enable use of qCH\textsubscript{eff} alongside GPU-accelerated optimization, or deep learning.
+A sparse implementation of Magnus on GPU would enable simulation of even larger quantum systems.
+Comparisons to other sparse GPU-accelerated time-evolution methods would also help highlight the performance and utility of our method.
+However, at the time of writing, we are unaware of any GPU-accelerated solvers or \texttt{expm()} implementations that works for general sparse matrices.
+The Magnus-based perturbative solver in Qiskit Dynamics \cite{Puzzuoli2023}, inspired by \texttt{DySolve} \cite{Shillito2021} computes the Magnus expansion using the Dyson series with an additional pre-compilation step, making it difficult to compare accuracy and performance to our direct Magnus implementation.